 The employer is communicating poorly in the language of use.

-Recruiters typically should have fluency in the language you're communicating in, so frequent grammar mistakes, misspellings or use of uncommon words should be a red flag.
+Recruiters typically should have a fluent knowledge of the language you are communicating in, so frequent grammar mistakes, misspellings, or use of uncommon words should be a red flag.
+Please note: The information provided in this article is for general informational purposes only and may not be comprehensive.